Long-time Ricci flow existence and topological rigidity from manifolds with pinched scale-invariant integral curvature: Sobolev Inequality along the Ricci flow

 \begin{defn}[Perelman's $\mu$-functional] Given a complete bounded curvature Riemannian manifold $(M^n,g)$, $n\geq 3$ and $\tau>0$, we define the $\mathcal{W}$-functional to be

 where $u\in W^{1,2}(M,g)$ satisfies $\int u^2\,dV_g=1$.
 Then \emph{Perelman's $\mu$-functional} is given by

 \end{defn}

-It is well known that the Ricci flow corresponds to a gradient flow of the $\mu$-functional and therefore satisfies a monotonicity formula.
-This monotonicity was first shown to hold for compact flows by Perelman \cite{Per} and has since recieved a lot of attention for the noncompact case (cf. \cite{CTY}, \cite{Zhang}, \cite{ChenEric}, etc.).
-The following lemma follows from the (much more general) almost-monotonicity of the local $\mu$-functional {\cite[Theorem 5.4]{WangA}} and the lower-continuity of the local $\mu$-functional {\cite[Proposition 2.3]{WangA}}.
+That the $\mu$-functional is a monotone quantity along the Ricci flow was first shown by Perelman \cite{Per} in the compact case, and has since received a lot of attention for the noncompact case (cf. \cite{CTY}, \cite{Zhang}, \cite{ChenEric}, etc.).
+The following lemma is the precise statement we will require, and follows from the (much more general) work in \cite{WangA}.

 \begin{lem} Suppose that $(M^n,g(t))$, $t\in [0,T]$ is a complete bounded curvature Ricci flow.
 Then for any $t\in [0,T]$ and $\tau>t$, there holds

 \end{lem}